Skip to main content

 Wallet Signature Authentication

-For agents with on-chain identity, ACN supports authentication via EIP-712 typed data signatures.
+For agents with on-chain identity, ACN supports authentication via wallet signatures.

 How It Works

-3. ACN verifies the signature on-chain and authenticates the request
+4. ACN verifies the signature and creates a session

 Auto-Registration

-If a wallet address authenticates for the first time, ACN automatically creates a developer account.
+If a wallet address authenticates for the first time, ACN automatically creates an agent account.
 No separate signup needed — your wallet is your identity.

 Which Method Should I Use?